Rail transport: Train inspection systems

 The inspection of railway equipment is essential for the safe movement of trains.
 Many types of defect detectors are in use on the world's railroads.
-These devices use technologies that vary from a simplistic paddle and switch to infrared and laser scanning, and even ultrasonic audio analysis.
-Their use has avoided many rail accidents over the 70 years they have been used.
+These devices use technologies ranging from a simple paddle and switch to infrared and laser scanning, and even ultrasonic audio analysis.
+Their use has helped avoid many rail accidents over the 70 years they have been in use.

 Signalling

-Bardon Hill box in England (seen here in 2009) is a Midland Railway box dating from 1899, although the original mechanical lever frame has been replaced by electrical switches.
+Bardon Hill box in England (seen here in 2009) is a Midland Railway box dating from 1899, although electrical switches have replaced the original mechanical lever frame.

 Railway signalling is a system used to control railway traffic safely to prevent trains from colliding.
 Being guided by fixed rails which generate low friction, trains are uniquely susceptible to collision since they frequently operate at speeds that do not enable them to stop quickly or within the driver's sighting distance; road vehicles, which encounter a higher level of friction between their rubber tyres and the road surface, have much shorter braking distances.
-Most forms of train control involve movement authority being passed from those responsible for each section of a rail network to the train crew.
-Not all methods require the use of signals, and some systems are specific to single track railways.
+Most forms of train control involve passing movement authority from those responsible for each section of a rail network to the train crew.
+Not all methods require signals, and some systems are specific to single-track railways.

-The signalling process is traditionally carried out in a signal box, a small building that houses the lever frame required for the signalman to operate switches and signal equipment.
-These are placed at various intervals along the route of a railway, controlling specified sections of track.
-More recent technological developments have made such operational doctrine superfluous, with the centralization of signalling operations to regional control rooms.
+The signalling process is traditionally carried out in a signal box, a small building that houses the lever frame used by the signalman to operate switches and signal equipment.
+These are placed at various intervals along a railway route, controlling specified sections of track.
+More recent technological developments have rendered such operational doctrine superfluous, with signalling operations centralized in regional control rooms.
 This has been facilitated by the increased use of computers, allowing vast sections of track to be monitored from a single location.
-The common method of block signalling divides the track into zones guarded by combinations of block signals, operating rules, and automatic-control devices so that only one train may be in a block at any time.
+The common method of block signalling divides the track into zones, guarded by combinations of block signals, operating rules, and automatic control devices, so that only one train may be in a block at any time.

 Electrification

-The electrification system provides electrical energy to the trains, so they can operate without a prime mover on board.
+The electrification system supplies electrical energy to the trains, allowing them to operate without a prime mover on board.
 This allows lower operating costs, but requires large capital investments along the lines.
 Mainline and tram systems normally have overhead wires, which hang from poles along the line.
-Grade-separated rapid transit sometimes use a ground third rail.
+Grade-separated rapid transit sometimes uses a ground third rail.

 Power may be fed as direct (DC) or alternating current (AC).
 The most common DC voltages are 600 and 750 V for tram and rapid transit systems, and 1,500 and 3,000 V for mainlines.
 The two dominant AC systems are 15 kV and 25 kV.